Making Cyanotype Prints

 Problem: The entire print turned blue and over exposed while drying.

-Solution: It was not washed enough.
-To prevent this, rinse well, and dry print in darkened room.
+Solution: The print was not washed long enough.
+To prevent this, rinse the print for the full five minutes and dry the print in a darkened room.

 Problem: My hands are blue!